sarahnp7/aws-intermediate/labs/4-codedeploy.md

 ### 3.1.
 Create CodeDeploy Service IAM role

-There are two thing needed: trust policy and managed policy.
+There are two things needed: trust policy and managed policy.

 Before you create CodeDeploy, it needs IAM role with a special policy.
 This special policy can be provided in a JSON format (e.g., `codedeploy-role-trust-policy.json`):